mstksg/inCode/copy/entries/typed-sm-lc-1.md

 ### A Note on AI Coding

-I guess this is the new norm: I'm going to have to start mentioning this in every post. _But_, I really do feel like this "extreme type safety" approach is more critical than ever, in the age of agentic coding and LLM.
+I guess I'm going to have to start mentioning this in every post. _But_, I really do feel like this "extreme type safety" approach is more critical than ever, in the age of agentic coding and LLM.
 I've been using LLMs in my daily coding for many months now at this point, and one common pattern I've noticed: when I start with a design with very clear, very strict types, LLMs excel.
 They make much fewer errors, and the type system provides more immediate feedback on their progress, without needing hundreds of defensive `x != null`-style guard pollution.

 Once I can express what I want in the language of extreme "invalid states unrepresentable" types, LLM agents no longer feel like agents of chaotic spaghetti extruding unmaintainable code.
 Instead, it feels like...seeding a crystal and watching it grow into a beautiful, shimmering lattice.
 It feels like the language they yearn to speak.
+And the more expressive your types, the more beautiful the crystalline structure in the end.

-It's been a true joy.
-Because humans might have problems writing and using this code, but LLMs definitely don't, if properly scaffolded!
+Honestly, humans might have problems writing and using this code, but LLMs definitely don't, if properly scaffolded!
 Since early 2026, at least, for me.
 We'll explore a bit more about this once we have more to work with in Part 2.

 Special Thanks
 --------------